 6 Underrated French Wine Regions Worth Exploring

-The Lot region is home to intense and inky “black wines” and improbably perched villages like Rocamadour.
+The Lot region, east of Bordeaux, is home to inky dark wines and improbably perched villages like Rocamadour.

 Limoux

-Start with blanquette de Limoux: made with the local grape mauzac, it’s said to have been a favorite of Thomas Jefferson.
-Then there’s some superb crémant, made from chardonnay and chenin blanc, aged to the same exacting standards as champagne, including at least nine months in bottle.
+Start with blanquette de Limoux, made with a local white grape, mauzac.
+Then there’s some superb crémant, close in taste to champagne.
+It’s made from chardonnay and chenin blanc and aged to the same exacting standards as your favorite bubbly, including at least nine months in the bottle.

-The Alsace region is home to scenic towns and great whites.
+The Alsace region is home to memorable wines and scenic towns such as Riquewihr

 Alsace

 You’ve not seen a chocolate-box town until you’ve visited Alsace.
-In the shadow of the Vosges mountains near the German border are Europe’s finest fairy-tale villages: Obernai, Ribeauvillé, Riquewihr, and Colmar to name but a few.
+In the shadow of the Vosges Mountains near the German border are France’s finest fairy-tale villages: Obernai, Ribeauvillé, Riquewihr, and Colmar—known for its Christmas market.
 Even the capital city, Strasbourg, has its share of half-timbered houses and sleepy canals.
+And while the Alsace Wine Route is far from unknown, it’s less crowded than that of the Loire Valley, for example.

-Harvest is one of the prettiest times to embark on the long-established Alsace Wine Route, one of the county’s oldest wine trails.
-When the vines start to be flecked with gold and amber, you know it’s time to gorge on the region’s hearty specialties like coq au riesling and choucroute garnie.
+Harvest is one of the prettiest times to embark on the long-established wine route, which visitors often tackle by bike.
+When the vines start to be flecked with gold and amber, you know it’s time to gorge on the region’s quite hearty specialties like coq au riesling (chicken stew with white instead of red) and choucroute garnie (sauerkraut with sausages, charcuterie, and potatoes).

-The perfect pairing: Dry riesling and tarte flambée (somewhere between a pizza and a savory tart, usually topped with crème fraîche, bacon, and onions).
+The perfect pairing: Try dry Riesling and tarte flambée (somewhere between a pizza and a savory tart, usually topped with crème fraîche, bacon, and onions).

 Beaujolais